Posted on October 14th, 2019 by FaceShape team

 It's useful for determining ideal hairstyle, glasses and makeup for you.
 Your face shape has a big effect on what will or won't work for you.
 It's also difficult to objectively look at oneself to determine your face shape.

 3 lightweight classifiers are trained upon the facial landmarks and face embeddings with the goals of determining jaw type (angular or not), face length (long or not) and finally the actual shape.
 The classifiers are built with keras and served using tensorflow.js.
 The models achieve an accuracy of 70% for it's first choice and about 80-85% once we consider it's top 2 results.
-All in all, the models weight a total of about 9 megabytes which is roughly the size of a few high definition pictures.
+We are constantly tuning the model to get better accuracy.

 Thank you for reading this post!